 The holidays are difficult for a lot of people.
 It could be that your holidays involve family conflicts, financial pressures, or are associated with bad memories.

-So, it seems inevitable that we’ll experience some difficult feelings during the holidays – and we need to find healthy ways to cope with them.
+Most of us experience some difficult feelings during the holidays – and we need to find healthy ways to cope with them.

 How to Manage difficult feelings during the holidays